AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 This feature is available through a dedicated package.
 To use it, this package must be installed.

-For hybrid and hosted architectures, the package needs to be also installed on the [mid-sourcing server](../../installation/using/mid-sourcing-server.md).
+For hybrid and hosted architectures, the package needs to be installed on all servers, including the [mid-sourcing server](../../installation/using/mid-sourcing-server.md) and the RT server.
 Contact your account executive.

 ### About AMP for Email {#about-amp-for-email}